nevakrien/proc_macro_lang/README.md

 package managment would be non existent since we dont want to clash with cargo.

 tooling in general would likely be mostly reliant on rust.

+# Rc memory
+so for Rced memory its EXTREMLY important to avoid cycles. one way to do so is imutability. once an Rc was created in a struct it is never changed for any reason. this enforces the Rc refrence graph to be a directed asyclic graph.

 # Plan
 we would have the following modules